povilaskarvelis/e2p-simulator/README.md

 If you use this simulator in your research, please cite it as:

-Karvelis, & Diaconescu (2025).
+Karvelis, P., & Diaconescu, A. O. (2025).
 E2P Simulator: An Interactive Tool for Estimating Real-World Predictive Utility of Research Findings.
 Journal of Open Source Software, 10(114), 8334, https://doi.org/10.21105/joss.08334

 ## Running E2P Simulator Locally